-Andy Tennant has become synonymous with gorgeous romantic fair.
+Andy Tennant has become synonymous with gorgeous romantic flair.
 Fool’s Rush In, Anna and the King, Sweet Home Alabama and even Hitch.
 With Ever After, A Cinderella Story, he creates a luscious, witty, interesting and above all, romantic interpretation of a story we all know very well.
 His film feels fresh and new and breathes life into a well-worn classic.

 Ever After, A Cinderella Story is a genuine romance, a rarity by modern standards.
 There are some obvious anachronisms – British accents in France for instance.
 But hey, it’s the ’90’s and filmmakers paid less attention to these details.

 Where to Watch: Ever After, A Cinderella Story is available for sale or to watch on Amazon and other streaming channels for rent.